 Shortly before the arrest of Homer Plessy in June 1892, a successful streetcar strike initiated a wave of union organizing that culminated in what has been called the first biracial general strike in US history.
 Between 20,000 and 25,000 union workers, who together with their families represented a great deal of the city’s population, stopped work on November 8 and remained on strike until November 11.
+The workers organized a city-wide united front called the Workingmen’s Amalgamated Council, located on Exchange Alley.
 The strikers abandoned the main goal of the action—securing the right to bargain collectively within a union shop in all workplaces—under the threat of martial law.
-The strike itself, however, represented labor's temporary rejection of the race-baiting and fear-mongering practiced by white workers as well as business men.
+The strike itself, however, represented labor's temporary rejection of the race-baiting and fear-mongering practiced by white workers as well as businessmen.
 Significantly, one black union representative served on the negotiating committee.

 The 1880s had been marked by several integrated labor strikes and demonstrations, but stirrings of the general strike originated in May 1892, when the streetcar operators’ successful walkout won recognition for a closed shop and shorter hours, from 16 to 12 hours per day.
 Local labor unity was enhanced throughout the year, as the American Federation of Labor's (AFL) organizing campaign added 30 new unions to the previous 65.
 African-American labor organizer George Norton was mostly responsible for the AFL's success in chartering biracial unions.